 Porcupines are lumbering, rotund rodents with needle-like spikes, called quills, covering their back, sides, and tail.
 It’s easy to tell when porcupines are mad: they stomp their feet, hiss, and shake their quills, which normally lie flat against the porcupine’s body.
 Porcupine’s use their quills to defend themselves.

+Of all the animal unique to only Australia, none represent the country more than Kangaroos.
+They live groups called “mobs”.
 Kangaroos are athletic and fast.
 They belong to the animal family Macropus, which literally means “big foot.”
 Thanks to their large feet, kangaroos can leap some 30 feet in a single bound, and travel more than 30 miles per hour.
 Kangaroos are native to Eastern Australia.
-Two more old-timers but also very much loved favorite at Monterey Zoo, Elvis and Rufus are both adopted from other facilities and will one day be part of a large mix-species exhibit we have planned for the zoo with munjacs, tortoises, and others.

 The kinkajou is a rainforest mammal often mistaken for a ferret or monkey, but is not closely related to either.
 They like to eat fruit and are especially fond of figs. Kinajous are also illegal as pets in California.
 We invite all to enjoy these animals as a visitor to the zoo, or under the umbrella of our volunteer programs.